CloakerSmoker/Relax-Language/docs/docs/details.md

 # Implementation Details
 Oooo, goodie, I get to explain the fun parts.

-Spoiler: Most of the lexer and parser follow the format described in [this wonderful book (that I stopped following after the parser chapter)](https://www.craftinginterpreters.com/)
+Spoiler: Most of the lexer and parser follow the format described in [this wonderful book (that I stopped following after the parser chapters)](https://www.craftinginterpreters.com/)

 The optimizer and compiler themselves are all of my own design, same with `CodeGen` and `PEBuilder`.

-Of course, the holy bible of AMD64 parts [one](https://www.amd.com/system/files/TechDocs/24592.pdf) and [three](http://support.amd.com/TechDocs/24594.pdf) were wonderful reasources, along with [the holy bible of AMD64 cheat sheet](https://www.felixcloutier.com/x86/index.html) which I got most of the instruction encodings from.
+Of course, the holy bible of AMD64 (parts [one](https://www.amd.com/system/files/TechDocs/24592.pdf) and [three](http://support.amd.com/TechDocs/24594.pdf) specifically) was a wonderful resource, along with [the holy bible cheat sheet](https://www.felixcloutier.com/x86/index.html) which I got most of the instruction encodings from.

 And you can't forget the absolute mess of deprecated things that is the [MSDN page for the PE/`.exe` file format](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format) along with [the 25 year old article](https://docs.microsoft.com/en-us/previous-versions/ms809762(v=msdn.10)) it recommends you read if you ever want to understand the format (Note: that article is still really good though).